 There’s just something about the way I write with a fountain pen.
 My handwriting is smoother, more graceful, more elegant when I use a fountain pen.
 The nib (if it’s a good one) glides over the paper, words flow, my hand doesn’t get nearly as tired (you should never have to press down with a fountain pen like you do with a ballpoint).
 As I have begun experimenting with different pens, broader or more flexible nibs, I have found that some of my love of calligraphy has begun to creep into my daily writing.
 I like that.
 I get all sorts of compliments on my handwriting now that would make my gradeschool teachers think you were speaking of a different person altogether!

 Anyway, enough of my ramblings, you came here to see pens.
-The pen pages have been broken into my Sheaffer Pens, my Other Pens, and my Project Pens.
+The pen pages have been broken into brand, and you can select a brand to view at the main page, Pens by Brand, or from the links to the left.
 Each pen is listed with my own (pretty darned good) photos, most with reviews or at least comments.
-I also have several pages listing my fountain pen inks, each with scanned swatch and a short description.
+I also have several pages listing my Fountain Pen Inks, each with scanned swatch and a short description.
 If you are a pen lover, enjoy!
 If not, I invite you to stay a while, and sample the addiction!